Make My Day (TV series)

-Make My Day is a Japanese animated series produced for Netflix.
+Make My Day is a Japanese animated television series produced for Netflix.
 It features an original story by Yasuo Ohtagaki.
 Makoto Honda was the director for the series, and 5 Inc. animated and provided character designs.
 The series was released on February 2, 2023.

 Premise

 A prison has been established on a freezing cold planet where the prisoners are forced to work in a large mine.
 One day mysterious creatures come up from the mine and attack the prisoners.